-The Accessibility Services Office provides accommodations and assistive technology to students with disabilities to afford them an opportunity to reach their highest possible potential in higher education.
+The Office of Disability and Equity provides accommodations and assistive technology to students with disabilities to afford them an opportunity to reach their highest possible potential in higher education.
 Let us work with you to determine if you can receive these services to help advance your education.

 The Counseling office contracts licensed counselors who will meet with you, listen and help figure out options to address your individual problems and challenges.
 We then provide referrals to both on-campus and community resources to help you handle what life sends your way.
 We do not provide traditional, ongoing counseling or therapy, but we will work with you to find the support and assistance you need.

-CCA's Learning Resource Center provides the perfect environment, services and resources for your needs.
+CCA's Library provides the perfect environment, services and resources for your needs.

 Student Success Resources

 CCA has gone beyond physical campus sites to aid the academic experience, as well, by compiling a list of helpful online tips for individual students.
 This advice covers study habits, note and test taking, memory techniques, time management, and more.

 Title V Project-Asegurando serves the diverse student population of the Community College of Aurora through inclusive initiatives, programming, and support.
 We are dedicated to achieving student success, eliminating equity gaps, and transforming CCA’s student experiences.

 The Trio program offers support to first-generation and low-income students along with those with a documented learning or physical disability.
 Students are assigned an advisor and have access to various academic resources, including tutoring, help applying for scholarships and laptop loans.
 The overarching goal of the program is completing an associate’s degree on a pathway to transfer to a four-year institution.

 Transfer Success Program